 Financial aid consists of grants, scholarships, campus employment, or any combination of these as determined by the policies of the Financial Aid Office and the U.S. Department of Education.
-Policies and Procedures for awarding Student Aid are subject to change to meet new federal regulations.
+Policies and Procedures for awarding Student Aid are subject to change to meet regulations.

-Students are required to meet satisfactory academic progress requirements in order to qualify for Federal Student Aid.
+Students are required to meet satisfactory academic progress requirements in order to qualify for financial aid.
 For additional information concerning these requirements, visit Award Information.